WarlockAlan/WarlockAlan.github.io/source/_posts/Principles of Economics(chapter9).md

 ### Definitions

-1.World price-- the price of a good that prevails in the world market for that good
+1. World price-- the price of a good that prevails in the world market for that good

-2.Tariff-- a tax on goods produced abroad and sold domestically
+2. Tariff-- a tax on goods produced abroad and sold domestically

 ### Review